bkulpa/weather-station-program-operation/README.md

 You can find 3 different envs for postman: dev, qa and local.
 The same as in case of the .env file, get the appropriate values from your teammates.

-## Code guidelines

-We follow certain coding practices listed below:

-- each PR should be open on a branch with following name convention: <JIRA issue>/subject-of-a-JIRA-issue
-  example: feature/mdbp-47452-validate-incoming-requests-to-feedback-endpoint
-- git commit messages should follow specific naming convention: <JIRA issue>: Subject of a JIRA issue
-  example: MDBP-47452: Created validation pipe for feedbacks endpoint
-- Each new feature should come with some unit tests.
-As a team we keep the unit test coverage above 80%
-- Each git commit should provide meaningful commit message, especially if new flags, functionalities are being added